 Has anyone died running a marathon?

-Yes, although the deaths of marathon runners are extremely race.
+Yes, although the deaths of marathon runners are extremely rare.
 Out of 10.9 million marathon runners, the death rate is 1 per 259,000 participants, compared to 1 death per 52,630 participants in triathlons.

 Why do marathon runners collapse and die?